 Marand’s goal is to improve patient safety, prevent errors, optimise workflows, and move towards fully digital patient care.
 Based on decades of experience working with medical teams and developing healthcare IT products and solutions, we are now using a new approach to achieve this goal.

-Think!Meds is an innovative and comprehensive medication management system which is simple, powerful, engaging, and streamlines coordination for medical teams, all of which helps the team make more informed decisions, and thus improves a patient’s experience and outcomes.
+Think!Meds is an innovative and closed loop medication management system which is simple, powerful, engaging, and streamlines coordination for medical teams, all of which helps the team make more informed decisions, and thus improves a patient’s experience and outcomes.

-Think!Meds is a well-designed and powerful medication management system which was developed to completely replace time-consuming, error-prone, and paper-based processes for prescribing, medication administration, and pharmacist reviews.
+Think!Meds is a well-designed and powerful closed loop medication management system which was developed to completely replace time-consuming, error-prone, and paper-based processes for prescribing, medication administration, and pharmacist reviews.

 Think!Meds fully supports even the most complex medication management scenarios in a simple and easy to use way.
 Decision support for situations known as “never events”, allergies, and dose range, as well as powerful integration options, empowers doctors, nurses, and pharmacists, allowing them to improve patient safety, and deliver better and more personalised medical care.